Death threats, mock hangings and a used condom: Anti-vaxxers target Australian politicians

 In Melbourne, where Victoria state premier Daniel Andrews has pushed for pandemic legislation to replace expiring emergency orders, protesters have compared him to Hitler and hanged him in effigy.
 One man was recently arrested after encouraging protesters to bring guns and shoot the premier.

 A lawmaker leading negotiations over the legislation said she received 70,000 emails, including death and rape threats.
-Another received an envelope containing a used condom and a note to “enjoy” a sexual transmitted disease.
+Another received an envelope containing a used condom and a note to “enjoy” a sexually transmitted disease.

 Some threats have had a “performative” aspect that reflects the influence of social media, Grossman said, including nooses and gallows that echo the attack on the U.S. Capitol.